Jessica Bibby

 Jessica Bibby (born 23 August 1979) is an Australian sportswoman.
-She has played over 200 games in the WNBL and won several WNBL Championships.
+She has played nearly 400 games in the WNBL and won several WNBL Championships.
 She has played for the Dandenong Rangers and Canberra Capitals.
 She was drafted by the WNBA's New York Liberty in 2000 and played for the team.
 She has played for the Australian national basketball team at junior and senior level.